supermarsx/autogithubpullmerge/readme.md

 specifies another level.
 Configuration files may also define `log_level`, `log_pattern` and `log_file` values.

+## Notifications

+`GitHubPoller` can emit user notifications when pull requests are merged or branches are purged.
+A basic `NotifySendNotifier` uses the `notify-send` command on Linux desktops.
+Implementations derive from `agpm::Notifier` to integrate with other systems.
+See `docs/notifications.md` for details.

 ## API Key Options

 API keys can be provided in several ways: